French Police Conduct Raids Against Suspected Extremists After Teacher's Beheading

 Interior Minister Gérald Darmanin said the raids were aimed at sending a message that "enemies of the Republic" would not be given "a minute's respite."
 French authorities said 15 people had been detained and that 51 Islamic organizations in France were also being investigated.

-Darmanin said that among those arrested were the father of a student at the school and an Islamist activist, the two whom "obviously launched a fatwa," or religious ruling, against the teacher.
+Darmanin said that among those arrested were the father of a student at the school and an Islamist activist, the two of whom "obviously launched a fatwa," or religious ruling, against the teacher.

 "Police operations have taken place and more will take place, concerning tens of individuals," he told Europe 1 radio.

-French President Emmanuel Macron, who earlier characterized the attack as Islamist terrorism, held a defense council meeting on Sunday at the Élysée Palace.
+French President Emmanuel Macron, who earlier characterized the attack as Islamist terrorism, held a defense council meeting Sunday at the Élysée Palace.
 His office said the government will reinforce security at schools when classes resume on Nov.
 2 after two weeks of holidays.

-Thousands of people gathered in streets in cities across France on Sunday in support of freedom of speech.
+Thousands of people gathered Sunday in streets in cities across France in support of freedom of speech.
 At Paris' Place de la République, Elizabeth Grandin held a sign that said "je suis Samuel" — "I am Samuel."
 Grandin said people are outraged by his killing.

 "The role of a teacher is to help students develop their critical thinking," she said.
 "He was simply doing his job.
 There was nothing aggressive in his actions."